-In September 2023, our sponsor paid \$25,000, or approximately \$0.007 per share, to cover certain expenses on our behalf in consideration of 3,737,500 founder shares.
-Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
-The purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the number of founder shares issued.
+In September 2023, our sponsor paid \$25,000 to cover certain expenses on our behalf in consideration of 3,737,500 founder shares.
+On November 20, 2023, we effected a share capitalization in the form of a share dividend of approximately 0.15384615 fully paid Class B ordinary shares for each Class B ordinary share in issue, resulting in our sponsor holding an aggregate of 4,312,500 founder shares (up to 562,500 shares of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised), for a purchase price of approximately \$0.006 per share.
+Prior to the initial investment in the company of \$25,000 shares was determined by dividing the amount of cash contributed to the company by the number of founder shares issued.

-The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 14,950,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent approximately 20% of the outstanding shares after this offering.
-Up to 487,500 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
+The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 17,250,000 units if the underwriters' over-allotment option is exercised in full, and therefore that such founder shares would represent approximately 20% of the outstanding shares after this offering.
+Up to 562,500 of the founder shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.
 The founder shares will be worthless if we do not complete an initial business combination.
 In addition, our sponsor has committed to purchase an aggregate of 5,000,000 private placement warrants for an aggregate purchase price of \$5,000,000, or \$1.00 per warrant, that will also be worthless if we do not complete our initial business combination.